Liquefied petroleum gas

 LPG is prepared by refining petroleum or "wet" natural gas, and is almost entirely derived from fossil fuel sources, being manufactured during the refining of petroleum (crude oil), or extracted from petroleum or natural gas streams as they emerge from the ground.
 It was first produced in 1910 by Walter O. Snelling, and the first commercial products appeared in 1912.
 It currently provides about 3% of all energy consumed, and burns relatively cleanly with no soot and very little sulfur emission.
 As it is a gas, it does not pose ground or water pollution hazards, but it can cause air pollution.
 LPG has a typical specific calorific value of 46.1 MJ/kg compared with 42.5 MJ/kg for fuel oil and 43.5 MJ/kg for premium grade petrol (gasoline).
 However, its energy density per volume unit of 26 MJ/L is lower than either that of petrol or fuel oil, as its relative density is lower (about 0.5–0.58 kg/L, compared to 0.71–0.77 kg/L for gasoline).
 As the density and vapor pressure of LPG (or its components) change significantly with temperature, this fact must be considered every time when the application is connected with safety or custody transfer operations, e.g. typical cuttoff level option for LPG reservoir is 85%.

 Besides its use as an energy carrier, LPG is also a promising feedstock in the chemical industry for the synthesis of olefins such as ethylene and propylene.

-As its boiling point is below room temperature, LPG will evaporate quickly at normal temperatures and pressures and is usually supplied in pressurized steel vessels.
+As its boiling point is below room temperature, LPG will evaporate quickly at normal temperatures and pressures and is usually supplied in pressurized steel vessels, where the gas is liquid due to being stored at pressure.
 They are typically filled to 80–85% of their capacity to allow for thermal expansion of the contained liquid.
 The ratio of the densities of the liquid and vapor varies depending on composition, pressure, and temperature, but is typically around 250:1.
 The pressure at which LPG becomes liquid, called its vapour pressure, likewise varies depending on composition and temperature; for example, it is approximately 220 kPa for pure butane at 20 °C, and approximately 2200 kPa for pure propane at 55 °C. LPG in its gaseous phase is still heavier than air, unlike natural gas, and thus will flow along floors and tend to settle in low spots, such as basements.
 There are two main dangers to this.
 The first is a possible explosion if the mixture of LPG and air is within the explosive limits and there is an ignition source.
 The second is suffocation due to LPG displacing air, causing a decrease in oxygen concentration.